This tool window becomes available when you start debugging.

-Instead of running the program up to the target statement, you may want to skip a part of code without actually executing it (for example, to avoid a known bug or to repeat some routine).
-You can do this with the Jump to statement command Ctrl+Shift+F10 that is also available in the Run menu and in the Debug window.
+Instead of running the program up to the target statement, you may want to skip a part of code without actually executing it (for example, to avoid a known bug or not to repeat some routine).
+You can do this with the Skip to Cursor command Ctrl+Shift+F10 that is also available in the Run menu and in the Debug tool window.

 Click this button to execute the program until the next line in the current method or file, skipping the methods referenced at the current execution point (if any).
 If the current line is the last one in the method, execution steps to the line executed right after this method.